altryne/creative-writing-bench/README.md

 *   `--threads`: Number of parallel threads for generation and judging (adjust based on your API rate limits and system).
 High numbers like 500 assume generous rate limits.
 *   `--verbosity`: Logging level (e.g., `DEBUG`, `INFO`).

+### Logging to Weave (optional)

+Stream every prediction and score into an observability dashboard:

+    python creative_writing_bench.py \
+      --test-model gpt-4o-mini \
+      --judge-model gpt-4 \
+      --weave-project my-creative-runs \
+      --threads 1    # Weave logger is single-threaded for now

+If you omit --weave-project, no data is sent to Weave.

 ### Understanding the Output

 *   Progress will be logged to the console.